d0tTino/UME/docs/GRAPH_MODEL.md

 `source` column and an additional `idx_edges_target` index is created on the `target` column.

+## Graph retention

+Both the SQLite and Neo4j adapters track a `created_at` timestamp for every node and edge.
+The method `purge_old_records(max_age_seconds)` removes graph entries older than the provided age.
+Edges are deleted first, followed by nodes that fall below the cutoff.
+Any relationships attached to those nodes are removed automatically.

 ## Schema Upgrades

 ### Migrating from version 1.0.0 to 2.0.0